kushagra1999/mydjangoproject/README.md

 ![](imagesformarkdown/4.png)

-You can also login with facebook.
+You can also login with **Facebook**.
 For that with the developer account you need to mention your developer respective keys in the **settings.py** file as follows.

 ![](imagesformarkdown/5.png)
 ![](imagesformarkdown/6.png)